fenimore/wink/README.md

 Easy setup!
 Simply go into `auth/` and change the md5 hash to your desired password (the default is "hello", or `907e131eb3bf6f21292fa1ed16e8b60c` MD5), and then upload the site files onto a server running PHP.

-## Thumbnails?

-the production of thumbnails from uploads is not yet implemented, see the thumbnails branch.

 ### Titles and Sorting

 The categories and galleries are directories, with _ and - replaced by spaces.
 The image titles are the filenames likewise stripped of _ and -.
 Galleries are indexed in reverse alphabetical order, so if album title is the date, the most recent will be on top.